kai32/eccentricity/README.md

 # References
 If you use the code, partly or as is, in your projects and papers, please cite:

-[1] Volokitin, A., Roig, G., and Poggio, T. Do Deep Neural Networks Suffer from Crowding?.
-CBMM memo noXX (2017).
+[1] Volokitin, A., Roig, G., and Poggio, T. Do Deep Neural Networks Suffer from Crowding?. arXiv:1706.08616, CBMM memo no69 (2017).

 [2] Chen, F., Roig, G., Isik, L., Boix, X. and Poggio, T. Eccentricity Dependent Deep Neural Networks: Modeling Invariance in Human Vision.
 AAAI Spring Symposium Series, Science of Intelligence (2017).

-[3] Poggio, T., Mutch, J., Isik, L. Computational role of eccentricity dependent cortical magnification. arXiv:1406.1770, CBMM memo no17, (2014).
+[3] Poggio, T., Mutch, J., Isik, L. Computational role of eccentricity dependent cortical magnification. arXiv:1406.1770, CBMM memo no17 (2014).